News & Updates

 The Latest Word

 Albertans are learning to live and deal with this unanticipated and evolving challenge.
 We highly support Alberta Health Services recommended vaccination for Albertans, particularly those involved in providing or receiving continuing care services and working with individuals at high risk.
 We are committed to protecting the safety and welfare of our staff and residents, and continue to implement the following government directives and measures:

-- Visitors are no longer limited in number, however visitors must continue to wear a mask indoors.
+- Visitors are no longer limited in number, and the wearing of a mask is optional.

 Operational and Outbreak Standards